ontoportal/documentation/docs/_general/licensing.md

 and individuals working on commercial products, are asked to contact us
 (for example, by registering at our [OntoPortal License Server](https://license.ontoportal.org) to discuss the licensing terms.
-Your registration will be visible only to persons responsible for licensing the OntoPortal Virtual Appliance.
+Your registration request will be visible only to persons responsible for licensing the OntoPortal Virtual Appliance.

 Any Allegrograph software shipped with the Appliance